Metrolinx

-Metrolinx is a Crown agency of the Government of Ontario that manages and integrates road and public transport in the Greater Toronto and Hamilton Area (GTHA), which comprises much of Ontario's Golden Horseshoe region.
-Headquartered at Union Station in Toronto, the agency was created as the Greater Toronto Transportation Authority on June 22, 2006.
-The agency adopted its present name as a brand name in 2007 and eventually as the legal name in 2009.
+Metrolinx is a transportation agency in Ontario, Canada.
+It is a Crown agency that manages and integrates road and public transportation in the Greater Toronto and Hamilton Area (GTHA).
+It was created as the Greater Toronto Transportation Authority on June 22, 2006, and adopted its present name as a brand name in 2007 and eventually as the legal name in 2009.
+It is headquartered at Union Station in Toronto.